r-dbi/bigrquery/README.md

 When using bigquery interactively, you’ll be prompted to [authorize bigrquery](https://developers.google.com/bigquery/authorization) in the browser.
-Your token will be cached across sessions in `~/.R/gargle/gargle-oauth`, by default.
+Your token will be cached across sessions inside the folder `~/.R/gargle/gargle-oauth`, by default.
 For non-interactive usage, you can download a service account token as a JSON file and put it into force via `bq_auth(path = "/path/to/your/service-account.json")`.